The United℠ Explorer Card is a good choice if you’re a regular United flyer and can wait for Saver Awards to use your miles.

 Consider other cards if …

 - You want cash back.
-Look for excellent cashback cards like the Citi® Double Cash Card and Blue Cash Preferred® Card from American Express.
+Look for excellent cashback cards like the Citi® Double Cash Card and Blue Cash Preferred® Card.

 What should I know before I apply?

 To apply for the United℠ Explorer Card, you must be at least 18 years old (or 19 in Alabama and Nebraska).

 Information you’ll need

 - Address and residential status

 - Annual income, source of income and employment information

 - Social Security number and mother’s maiden name

 You’ll have a better chance of being approved for the United℠ Explorer Card if you apply with a good to excellent credit score of 680 or higher.